Welcome

 Meet the team

-Fortunately, we don’t have to travel alone.
-I’m lucky to have a great team of people around me to explore basic and advanced topics in data science and plant biology.
+Fortunately, our main character doesnt have to navigate this journey alone.
+She/He is lucky to have a great team of people around her/him to explore basic and advanced topics in data science and plant biology.
 Let me introduce them to you:

 The Neinhorn